ternaustralia/geonadir-upload-cli/README.md

 Usage: `geonadir-upload catalog-upload [OPTIONS]`

 This command uploads all collections in the specified STAC catalog (not necessarily the root catalog) and all its sub-catalogs if any.
 Each collection will be uploaded as a Geonadir dataset with dataset name being collection title.
 One catalog each time.
 Other options are same as single-datasets uploading.
+An example can be found here: <https://radiantearth.github.io/stac-browser/#/external/data.tern.org.au/uas_raw/catalog.json>.

 Options: